Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Experimental Evaluation

-\paragraph{TADW}~\cite{ylzsc15} learns vector representations of nodes in a network in which each node is associated with rich text (a document).
+~\cite{ylzsc15} learns vector representations of nodes in a network in which each node is associated with rich text (a document).
 We used the vectors learned by PV-DM and PV-DBOW as the feature vectors of documents.
 For each network, we applied TADW twice with the dimension of the learned vectors set to 128 (same as the setting of PCTADW) and 500 (same as in \cite{ylzsc15}).
+We used the implementation by the OpenNE library\footnote{\url{ https://github.com/thunlp/OpenNE}}.